kiako-dev/Lua-Nomic/THESIS.md

 If you're planning on running Lua Nomic, you'll need to make sure you do the following:
 - Set up a system to carry messages to Lua via the `accept` method.
-- Return an aggregate of the `print` statements called during execution.
+- Return an aggregate of the `respond` statements called during execution.
+(We also assume that `respond` is able to do string formatting.
+If you don't want to do that, you'll need to tweak the code a bit.
 - Don't let the thing crash!
 Oops!
 - By default, this assumes that players will have a restricted environment, so we're treating `file`/`os`/et cetera are safe.
 I recommend keeping these features, as it's more interesting for creating historical records and such, but if you don't want to set up the environment, you'll need to look at all of everything that needs to be disabled.
 A particularly ambitious host might make players have access to a directory that can be viewed from a website.